chadmcox/Azure_AD_Conditional_Access_Policies/README.md

 ### Require guest to MFA for Low and Medium Sign-in Risk
 * Link to Microsoft Documentation: [change me]()
-* This policy will require
+* This policy will require P2 License
 * Ideally use a block over MFA

 **Conditional Access Policy Setup**